You have no items in your cart.

 The man was as good as the painter…

-In 1996 – Andrée and an American great-nephew opened the crates and resolved to return Dewis’ work to the public, an effort that resulted in 1998’s Dewis Rediscovered – an exhibition held at the Courthouse Galleries in Portsmouth, Virginia.
+In 1996 – Andrée and an American great-nephew opened the crates and resolved to return Dewis’s work to the public.
+In the ensuing years, more than 125 Dewis works found in his daughter’s attic have been cleaned and framed.
+The first result of the effort was 1998’s Dewis Rediscovered – an exhibition held at the Courthouse Galleries in Portsmouth, Virginia.

-The Belgian ambassador to the United States, Alexis Reyn, was an honored guest.
+The Belgian ambassador to the United States, Alex Reyn, was an honored guest.
 He requested the loan of three Dewis paintings for permanent display in his country’s embassy in Washington, DC.
-The ambassador personally selected the pieces – including one for his office and a large painting of the Ardennes that was the only art on display in the anteroom.
+The ambassador personally selected the pieces – including one for his office and a large painting of the Ardennes that was the only art exhibited in the principal public waiting area.

 Dr. Linda McGreevy, the Chair of the Art Department at Old Dominion University in Norfolk, Virginia – and an expert on French art between the two world wars – wrote the catalogue essays for the first two Dewis exhibits in America.